Page not available in Swedish.

 Holmgärdet, at national road 42

-Opened for animals from July 2020, but no detection or warning system until 2022?
+Opened for animals from July 2020, detection and warning system from october 2023.

-Haraldsmåla, at motorway E22
+Haraldsmåla, at road E22

-Existing detection and warning system.
+Detection and warning system.

 Site 1: Sjödiken